 Simply put, a screen recording is when you record a video of what’s happening on your device screen.

-There are a number of reasons why you may want to record your computer or laptop screen.
+There are several reasons why you may want to record your computer or laptop screen.
 A simple screen recording can be used to demonstrate how your product works to a potential customer—running into a technical problem while working remotely?
-Capture a bug to share with your Dev or IT team, teach a colleague how to do something or onboard your new intern?
+Capture a bug to share with your Dev or IT team.
+Need to teach a colleague how to do something or onboard your new intern?
 Capture the workflow on your computer screen to make training easier.
-A hybrid screen recording (where you capture yourself and your screen) lets you build personal connections with prospects, and share feedback with someone—you can even use it to save yourself from writing a long email.
+A hybrid screen recording (where you capture yourself and your screen) lets you build personal connections with prospects or share feedback with someone.
+You can even use it to save yourself from writing a long email.

 When it comes to how to record your computer screen, you can use either a built-in screen record feature or download a screen recording software application or tool.

 Most built-in screen recorders can: